MicrosoftDocs/power-platform/power-platform/admin/default-environment-routing.md

 Yes, makers can always switch to other environments.

-### Will the developer environment impact my tenant DV quota?
+### Will the developer environment impact my tenant Dataverse quota?

-No, the developer environments don't impact your tenant DV quota.
+No, the developer environments don't impact your tenant Dataverse quota.

 ### What happens if the developer environment creation fails?